McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/4_Sources/README.md

 [MCPL](https://mctools.github.io/mcpl/) is an interchange file format to communicate with e.g. GEANT4, PHITS, MCNP, and SRW.

 In this case the MCPL-file is actually generated using [SRW](https://www.github.com/ochubar/SRW).
 The expert tool for this purpose, a C++-program `srw2mcpl` is in development status and based on SRWlib and MCPL.
-The tool makes repeated calls to SRW and generates rays from that, and is not in its current form an end-user state.
+The tool makes repeated calls to SRW and generates rays from that, and is not in its current form in an end-user state.

 The method of calling SRW pr. ray is rather slow, so for this tutorial (to save time) we provide a pre-generated MCPL-file that you may use.
 We are working on solutions to make the program available to McXtrace users in an easy-to use form.